What are the required router/firewall settings?

-See below for the protocols that need to be installed and available on the network for your phones to work properly and consistently.
+Learn what protocols and ports need to be configured by an IT Admin on your router or firewall for your phones to work properly and consistently.

-- Persistent NAT connections — Our system sends NAT keep-alive every 30 seconds.
+- Persistent NAT connections — Our system sends NAT keepalive packets every 30 seconds.

 - HTTP (TCP port 80) and HTTPS (TCP port 443)

 - SIP (UDP ports 5060 and 5061) — Multiple connections must be allowed over these ports.

 - Use TCP port 5062 (TLS) if call encryption is enabled.

 - All internally initiated UDP connections to ports 10,000-65,500 (RTP)